AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 3. **Load Data in PETSc:**

-    yYou can now load the binary file in your PETSc/SLEPc environment:
+    You can now load the binary file in your PETSc/SLEPc environment:
     ```c
     Mat A;
     PetscViewer viewer;